thrawn01/quartz-garden/content/posts/Testing private methods.md

 ## How do I avoid crowding the public surface?
-Inevitably you will write some general interfaces which are useful to many parts of our code, but are not strictly apart of the public surface you wish to present.
+Inevitably you will write some general interfaces which are useful to many parts of our code, but are not strictly a part of the public surface you wish to present.
 These interfaces are perfect candidates for placement in a sub-package.
-In this way we create a testable public interface for our private code to use, but which is not strictly apart of our main packages public surface. golang supports sub packages naturally and can be a strong indicator to users which interface surfaces are specific to our package.
+In this way we create a testable public interface for our private code to use, but which is not strictly a part of our main package's public surface. golang supports sub packages naturally and can be a strong indicator to users which interface surfaces are specific to our package.